How to Study for the Bocconi Admission Test (Updated for 2025)

 If you want something else to practice, try logic puzzles!
 You can think about them and work them out.
 It uses the same skills as the Reading Comprehension section.

-You MUST do the online Bocconi test simulation before you take the real example because it is exactly like the real exam.
-Take it seriously and do the test in only 75 minutes, under test conditions.
+You MUST do the online Bocconi test simulations before you take the real test because they are exactly like the real exam.
+Take them seriously and do each test in only 75 minutes, under test conditions.
 That means…

 Try to set your room up as it will be during the real test…